Devil May Cry (video game): Legacy

-Devil May Cry has spawned a sequel, Devil May Cry 2 and a prequel, Devil May Cry 3; both of which have sold more than two million copies.
-A fourth game, Devil May Cry 4, was released on February 5, 2008 in the United States for PlayStation 3, Xbox 360 and PC.
+Devil May Cry spawned a sequel, Devil May Cry 2 and a prequel, Devil May Cry 3: Dante's Awakening; both of which have sold more than two million copies.
+A fourth game, Devil May Cry 4, was released on February 5, 2008, in the United States for PlayStation 3, Xbox 360 and PC.
 Total sales for all versions as of February 10, 2016 is well over 3 million copies.
 The game has likewise resulted in the release of two novels by Shinya Goikeda, and an anime series.
 On October 15, 2004, three years after the game's release, a soundtrack containing the game's music was released alongside the soundtrack to Devil May Cry 2.
 Plans for a PlayStation Portable installment, tentatively titled Devil May Cry Series, and a live action film adaptation have been announced, although it was later confirmed in 2009 that the PSP adaptation of Devil May Cry was officially cancelled.
 A reboot titled DmC: Devil May Cry was released in 2013 by Ninja Theory and Capcom.
 Kamiya considers his 2009 video game Bayonetta to have evolved from Devil May Cry although he played the sequel Devil May Cry 4 when developing it.
 In a 2017 interview with Dengeki PlayStation, Kamiya expressed interest in making a remake of Devil May Cry.
 A fifth installment, Devil May Cry 5 was released on March 8, 2019.
-The game was ported to the Nintendo Switch on June 25, 2019 worldwide and on June 27, 2019 in Japan.
+The game was ported to the Nintendo Switch on June 25, 2019, worldwide and on June 27, 2019, in Japan.

 Devil May Cry has been cited as the beginning of a subgenre of arcade-style hack and slash melee focused action-adventure games called "character action" or "Extreme Combat", which focus on powerful heroes fighting hordes of foes with a focus on stylish action.
 The game has also been described as being the first game that "successfully captured the twitch-based, relentlessly free-flowing gameplay style of so many classic 2D action games".
 The series has become the standard against which other 3D action-adventure games are measured, with comparisons in reviews of games including God of War, Chaos Legion, and Blood Will Tell.